k0001/k0001.github.com/articles/opaleye-sot.md

 ##  Conclusion

 This is our stop.
-We have learned how `opaleye-sot` befriends the Haskell type system to keep us safe and free from boilerplate, we learned how to reduce a problem to its essentials, we have seen how it is possible to clean up a public API so that it covers as many scenarios as possible while staying correct and predictable, we learned how to help users accomplish their goals with as little friction and as much safety as possible, we have given a practical perspective to advanced type feature systems, and maybe we have saved the next billion dollars as well.
+We learned how `opaleye-sot` befriends the Haskell type system to keep us safe and free from boilerplate, we learned how to reduce a problem to its essentials, we saw how it is possible to clean up a public API so that it covers as many scenarios as possible while staying correct and predictable, we learned how to help users accomplish their goals with as little friction and as much safety as possible, we gave a practical perspective to advanced type feature systems, we put lenses in the query language, and by putting `Maybe` there as well we may have saved the next billion dollars.
+And even if you didn't like some of the solutions, now you know what is possible and you may try your own approach.

-We did embrace Opaleye and the generation of well-formed and _not wrong_ SQL as our scenario, but it is important to realize that these techniques and approaches are still applicable in other scenarios.
+We did embrace Opaleye and the generation of well-formed and _not wrong SQL_ as our scenario, but it is important to realize that these techniques and approaches are still applicable to other problems.
 It is up to us, as people who understand a problem at hand, to try and teach the type system as much as we can about that problem.
-And even if we don't yet understand the problem:
-Let's talk to the type system about it; it will help us understand.
+And when we don't understand the problem, talking to the type system about it will help us understand.
 Remember, the type system is not magic, it is a logical reasoning tool.

 ## Is it on Hackage yet?